cyberark/community/CONTRIBUTING.md

 feel free to add additional context or information about the topic.
 If it hasn't been created, read about [how to report a new issue](#reporting-an-issue)!

-### Finding Issues to Work On

-1. Click the `Issues` tab on Github to see open issues

-1. Select an existing issue and provide the following information in a comment:
-    - State your intention to work on the issue
-    - Provide an outline for your implementation plan

-    This is important to avoid the overlapping of work!

-1. If the issue is already in progress, feel free to ask questions or engage in conversation about the implementation.
-Otherwise, continue on to [working on issues](#working-on-issues).

 ### Reporting an Issue
 1. After confirming that the topic doesn't already exist, you'll need to click `New Issue` to create